Contact

 Civil Engineering is a sector that we rarely consider in our day to day lives, especially in the context of innovation.
-However, it is an area that is fundamental to any developed society, providing us with the essential services that we rely on such as effective transportation networks and reliable access to the utilities that we take for granted.
+However, it is an area that is fundamental to any developed society, providing us with the essential services that we rely on, such as effective transportation networks and reliable access to the utilities that we take for granted.

 Broad in nature, the discipline of Civil Engineering includes areas such as:

-Although Civil Engineering is often missing from conversations regarding research and development, innovation within the field is integral to society’s progress towards commonly accepted goals such as sustainability, enhanced connectivity, and generally improved quality of life.
+Although Civil Engineering is often missing from conversations regarding R&D, innovation within the field is integral to society’s progress towards commonly accepted goals such as sustainability, enhanced connectivity, and generally improved quality of life.
 Consequently, developments within the sector naturally trend in similar directions with significant efforts targeted at reducing embodied carbon through improved material use, developing new processes that are more sympathetic to the natural environment, and improving the functionality of services that are traditionally basic.
 The UK specifically relies heavily on legacy infrastructure that may have been cutting edge in the past but has since fallen behind the modern standards and into disrepair.
 There has been considerable work in recent years to bring this infrastructure in line with evolving demands while maintaining its cultural heritage, to achieve these ever-shifting objectives, continuous innovation in this field has been required.

 The purpose of the UK government’s R&D Tax Relief scheme is to both reward and incentivise companies that are engaged in activities that seek to advance their field of science or technology.
 HMRC are aware that companies take on a significant degree of financial and technical risk when investing in R&D activities and hence the scheme is based on expenditure in this endeavour.
 For companies within the Civil Engineering space this means that they may be able to benefit from tax relief proportionate to their staff time, subcontracting cost, materials spend, and other specified expenditure associated with innovative projects that fit HMRC’s definition for R&D.